cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Introduction {#introduction}

-Many cryptographic protocols require a procedure which maps arbitrary input, e.g., a password, to a point on an elliptic curve (EC).
+Many cryptographic protocols require a procedure which encodes arbitrary input, e.g., a password, to a point on an elliptic curve (EC).
 This procedure is known as hashing to an elliptic curve.
 Prominent examples of cryptosystems that hash to elliptic curves include Simple Password Exponential Key Exchange
 {{Jablon96}}, Password Authenticated Key Exchange {{BMP00}}, Identity-Based Encryption {{BF01}} and Boneh-Lynn-Shacham signatures {{BLS01}}.

-Unfortunately for implementors, the precise mapping which is suitable for a given scheme is not necessarily included in the description of the protocol.
+Unfortunately for implementors, the precise encoding which is suitable for a given scheme is not necessarily included in the description of the protocol.
 Compounding this problem is the need to pick a suitable curve for the specific protocol.